tonjetj/css-framework-ca/README.md

 Design files will not be included in your grade but help to provide additional context to the marker.

 Please make sure to exclude node_modules by using a .gitignore file.

-Resources

-    Using branches and making a pull request Installing Bootstrap
-    Customising Bootstrap
-    Excluding node_modules using .gitignore